 The Four Drought Stages and What They Mean

+There are four stages of drought that can be declared in New York State.
 The Drought Plan describes the actions to be taken during each drought stage by water purveyors, towns and villages, water authorities, and other agencies with water supply responsibilities.

 - Drought Watch - The least severe of the stages, a drought watch is declared when a drought is developing.
 Public water suppliers begin to conserve water and urge customers to reduce water use.

 - Drought Warning - Voluntary water conservation is intensified.
 Public water suppliers and industries update and implement local drought contingency plans.
 Local agencies make plans in case of emergency declaration.